andrewbenington/OpenHome/README.md

 # OpenHome

 OpenHome is an open source tool for moving Pokémon between games losslessly, much like Pokémon Home on the Nintendo Switch.
-Unlike Pokémon Home, OpenHome allows for moving pokémon to past generations from future ones.
-Even when a Pokémon is moved into a save file, its data is saved locally, so nothing is lost when transferring to past generations.
-You can move your Kalos Champion Sceptile from Pokémon X to Pokémon Ruby, get the Artist Ribbon, and it will have both the Kalos Champion and Artist ribbons when moved back to Pokémon X.
+Unlike Pokémon Home, OpenHome also allows for moving Pokémon to past generations from future ones.
+When a Pokémon is moved into a save file, its data from other games is saved locally, so nothing is lost when transferring to past generations.
+For example, you can move your Kalos Champion Sceptile from Pokémon X to Pokémon Ruby, earn it the Artist Ribbon, and it will have both the Kalos Champion and Artist ribbons when moved back to Pokémon X.

 ## Screenshots